Security-Onion-Solutions/securityonion-docs/hive.rst

 .. image:: https://user-images.githubusercontent.com/1659467/87230310-2d815380-c37d-11ea-9af8-a89a43afe0ef.png
     :target: https://user-images.githubusercontent.com/1659467/87230310-2d815380-c37d-11ea-9af8-a89a43afe0ef.png

-:ref:`soc` provides a link to TheHive.
-TheHive should display the highest level of alerts.
-You can then triage those alerts and turn them into cases if necessary.
-Other analysts can collaborate with you as you work to close those cases.
-As you are working through a case and need more context, you can pivot to Kibana or Hunt as necessary.
+As you are working in :ref:`alerts`, :ref:`hunt`, or :ref:`kibana`, you may find alerts or logs that are interesting enough to send to TheHive and create a case.
+Other analysts can collaborate with you as you work to close that case.

 In Kibana you will see a scripted field named ``TheHive`` with a value of ``Add2Hive``.
 This will use the API to add this new event to :ref:`hive`.